-Wind Monitor sensors with Line Driver Output may be disrupted by radiated RF interference at 240-300 MHz.
-To meet EMC Compliance, (2) YOUNG 18500 ferrite chokes must be installed on the cable, one near the sensor, and one near the recording instrument.
-(Each choke must have the cable pass through the center hole at least 2 times, creating 1 loop around the outside as shown below.)
+To meet EMC Compliance, a YOUNG 18500 ferrite choke must be installed on the cable near the sensor.
+The cable must pass through the center hole of the choke at least 2 times, creating 1 loop around the outside as shown below.